arkency/posts/posts/2020-04-27-rename-stream-in-rails-event-store-with-zero-downtime.md

 The same lock is used by `catchup` method to avoid race condition where we read source stream and - if there is no more events to link - do the change of current stream.

+### Real life problems

 I've used a `Mutex` class here to synchronize critical operations - but this is only experimental code, **not production ready**.
 In real life scenario the lock should depend on what kind of `EventRepository` you are using in your system.
-If you store tour domain events in SQL database consider named locks to implement a synchronization.
+If you store your domain events in SQL database consider named locks to implement a synchronization.

+There is still a race condition that some events may be skipped or added out of order when there are the events currently published in other transactions, which has not yet finished when catchup process has went through them.

 ## The result